André 3000: 2011–2017: Further guest appearances

 Benjamin has a supporting role in the 2022 film Showing Up, and according to director Kelly Reichardt, during production, Benjamin "was walking around playing his flute."
 That same year, he also appeared on the Everything, Everywhere, All at Once soundtrack playing the flute (credited as "André Benjamin").
 According to Benjamin, his work on this soundtrack marked the first time he'd recorded his flute playing in a studio.
+On June 16, 2023, Benjamin collaborated with Killer Mike, Future, and Eryn Allen Kane on "Scientists & Engineers" from the former's studio album, Michael.
+The song went on to receive two Grammy awards for Best Rap Performance and Best Rap Song at the 66th Annual Grammy Awards the following year.

 Benjamin's first solo studio album, New Blue Sun, which features his work as a flautist, was released on November 17, 2023.
-Later that month, a track from that album, "I Swear, I Really Wanted to Make a 'Rap' Album But This Is Literally the Way the Wind Blew Me This Time," became the lengthiest track to appear on the Billboard Hot 100 chart.
+Later that month, a track from that album, "I Swear, I Really Wanted to Make a 'Rap' Album but This Is Literally the Way the Wind Blew Me This Time," became the lengthiest track to appear on the Billboard Hot 100 chart.
 The ambient flute-infused song is 12 minutes and 20 seconds long, beating out Tool's "Fear Inoculum," which previously held the title at 10 minutes and 21 seconds long.
 Benjamin and an accompanying ensemble performed music from New Blue Sun live on the final day of ATL JazzFest in Atlanta, Georgia in late May 2024, drawing a large crowd of local fans to the festival to hear the performance.
 The show was free and open to the public.
 A collaboration with Sault was also announced in early 2024.
+He appeared in three collaborations that year: "Birthworkers Magic, and How We Get Hear" with Carlos Niño on Placenta and "Dream State" with Kamasi Washington on Fearless Movement in May, "Infinite Palaces of Possibility/Horse" with Nate Mercereau on Excellent Traveler in October, and "To the Moon" with Shabaka on Possession in December.

+On November 22, 2024, Benjamin released his second EP, Moving Day, as an anniversary celebration to New Blue Sun, consisting of three scrapped tracks from the latter's sessions.
+Earlier that week, he confirmed to Amazon Music that "new music for sure" was coming, searching new ways to "distribute and express" himself.
+On May 5, 2025, shortly after Benjamin's Met Gala appearance, he released his third EP, 7 Piano Sketches, consisting of improvised piano tracks recorded more than a decade before New Blue Sun.
+That year, OutKast were inducted into the Rock and Roll Hall of Fame, with Benjamin emotionally reflecting on the duo's history and crediting other hip-hop artists for inspiring them, including Busta Rhymes, Missy Elliott, Nas, Wu-Tang Clan, and Goodie Mob.
+Tyler, the Creator; Killer Mike, JID, Doja Cat, and Janelle Monáe performed renditions of OutKast's hits on stage, including "B.O.B.
+(Bombs Over Baghdad)", "Ms. Jackson", and "The Whole World".